aheci/git-workflows-pres/slides/00-intro/00-title.md

 > An unpleasant or contemptible person.

 <div class="split">
-Thankfully that's not the type of git we're talking about today, as long as we keep Zach from speaking
+Thankfully that's not the type of git we're talking about today, even if Zach tells you otherwise.
 </div>
 <img src="./troll.jpg" />